GEMSTONE GUIDES

 Emerald Gemstone Guide

 Emeralds have had their hold on the gemstone world for as long as jewellery has existed, popping up across history to take the spotlight as the queen of green.
-They held particular sway in the 1920s, when emerald green acted as a pillar of the art-deco movement, and it's no surprise they’re maintaining their position as one of the most popular gemstones for fine jewellery.
+They held particular sway in the 1920s, when emerald green acted as a pillar of the Art-Deco movement, and it's no surprise they’re maintaining their position as one of the most popular gemstones for fine jewellery and engagement rings.

 What is an emerald?